aretext/aretext/docs/files.md

 Using grep to search files
 --------------------------

 To search for a term in multiple files, you can create a custom menu command that calls `grep`.
-See [Customization](customization.md) for instructions.
+See [Custom Menu Commands](custom-menu-commands.md) for instructions.